conal/quotes/quotes.md

+---
-# Some of my favorite quotes
+title: Some of my favorite quotes
+...

 "We ascribe beauty to that which is simple; which has no superfluous parts; which exactly answers its end; which stands related to all things; which is the mean of many extremes." - Ralph Waldo Emerson